ceccato88/rag/README.md

 ## 📄 Licença

 Este projeto está sob a licença MIT.
-Veja `LICENSE` para mais detalhes.

 ## 🆘 Suporte